 “There are many positives to take from inspection outcomes to date.
 Where weaknesses have been identified, universities have often (and rightly) applied the improvements across all levels of apprenticeships, to embed the changes into broader policies and processes.
 Arguably therefore, the process of inspecting Level 4 and 5 provision has had a positive impact on the overall quality of apprenticeship provision and can do so at Levels 6 and 7 too.”

-- Take you through a detailed walk-through of Ofsted’s Education Inspection Framework and the process of inspection
+- Build on your existing knowledge of the Education Inspection Framework and the process of inspection

-- Set out key findings from inspections of apprenticeship provision delivered by universities and themes we’ve identify more broadly from our work with universities
+- Set out key findings from inspections of apprenticeship provision delivered by HEIs, and themes we’ve identify more broadly from our work with Level 6 and Level 7 apprenticeships

 - Help you to identify areas of strength and weakness in existing provision

-- Support you to develop an action plan to support quality improvement and preparation for Ofsted
+- Support you to develop an action plan to support quality improvement help with preparation

 Looking for external support with your apprenticeship quality assurance?

-SDN provides expert quality assurance support to apprenticeship providers of all shapes and sizes.
+SDN and Mesma provide expert quality assurance support to apprenticeship providers of all shapes and sizes.
 We do this by working with you to improve overall apprenticeship quality not to prepare specifically for inspection.
 This helps embed quality processes and systems that not only meet Ofsted requirements but create a quality improvement culture in your organisation.

 To find out more about our quality consultancy services, contact us at firstname.lastname@example.org